DavisSylvester/calendar-lib/README.md

   [ 15, 16, 17, 18, 19, 20, 21 ],
   [ 22, 23, 24, 25, 26, 27, 28 ],
   [ 29, 30, 31, 0, 0, 0, 0 ] ]

+## Methods:

+forward() ->  returns and Array with the data for the next Month

+previous() -> returns and Array with the data for the previous Month